ropensci/tidyhydat/paper/onboarding_issue.md

     -[hydatr](https://github.com/paleolimbot/hydatr) was developed at approximately the same time as `tidyhdyat`.
     - `tidyhydat` documentation is more thorough than both packages.
     - Through the realtime functions `tidyhydat` provides greater functionality than both packages (webservice for both; datamart for `hydatr`)
     - An express goal of `tidyhydat` is to provide data in a tidy format.
-This conceptual data science goal provides a clear goal and objective that is missing from both other packages.
+This conceptual data science goal provides a clear objective that is missing from both other packages.

 ### Requirements